Get in touch

 Please contact us to discuss how working with Myriad Associates can maximise and secure R&D funding opportunities for your business.Contact us

-The budget has now been set at around €95.5 billion for 2021-2027. €5.4 billion of this (plus an additional reinforcement of €4.5 billion) will come from Next Generation EU aimed at helping the EU recover from recent challenges, allowing it to become more resilient in the future.
+The budget has been set at around €95.5 billion for 2021-2027. €5.4 billion of this (plus an additional reinforcement of €4.5 billion) from Next Generation EU aimed at helping the EU recover from recent challenges, allowing it to become more resilient in the future.

 The Horizon Europe budget is actually 30% higher than that of its predecessor, Horizon 2020.
 This signifies how ambitious this new programme is, and the drive to make research and innovation in Europe the most advanced in the world.

 There are four main elements of Horizon Europe as below: